LRS4/jupyter-analysis-template/README.md

 2. Use the template to carry out your analysis

-3. To share with others, open export_notebook.ipynb and run the export_notebook_to_govified_html function
+3. To share with others, open export_notebook.ipynb and run export_notebook_to_html() then govify_html() functions.

 4. The HTML output will be generated in the output folder

-## Libraries

-The Anaconda Python distribution was used in the template example.
-The main libraries used were:

-* Numpy, Pandas
-* Matplotlib, Seaborn
-* HoloViews, Bokeh